Pittsburgh Pinball League Rules updated August 2024

 League start times are posted on the official schedule.
 Any non-league games in progress by league players at league start time are immediately halted.
 Players join their assigned group and begin league play immediately.

-2.3 Forfeits
+2.2 Forfeits

 If a player does not show up on any league night for any given week, that player will be given a score of zero.
-Exceptions may be made in the case of cancelled league events (see section 2.4).
+Exceptions may be made in the case of canceled league events (see section 2.4).

-2.4 Inclement Conditions
+2.3 Inclement Conditions

 The SLO may cancel a league night, due to inclement weather or other inclement conditions, particularly if travel conditions are deemed unsafe for players.
 The SLO is responsible to notify all players if it is deemed that a league night cannot be held as scheduled.
 These notifications will be posted on www.pittsburghpinballleague.org as well as the league Facebook page.
 A makeup date will be scheduled for all players affected by the League Officials.
-Extra time may be allotted for tardiness in the even of inclement conditions at the SLO’s discretion.
+Extra time may be allotted for tardiness in the event of inclement conditions at the SLO’s discretion.

-2.5 League Cancellation
+2.4 League Cancellation

-2.6 Guests
+2.5 Guests

 Non-PPL members are invited to attend any league night, except those marked as private.
 Guests are not permitted to play in league matches but we encourage guests to come out to league nights and see what we are all about.